georgelioris/Markdown/Improving productivity in the terminal with pipes.md

    > Redirecting output to `/dev/null` so we don't flood the terminal

+---
 ### More tools

 The above examples only scratch the surface of what possible.
 The demonstrated model, hopefully provides some ideas on how you can integrate your tools with other commands.
 There are plenty more common operations you may want for your workflow.
-Below I've compiled a short list of other useful programs you find interesting.
+Below I've compiled a short list of programs you may find interesting.

 - `awk` for more complicated field selections and pattern scanning
 - `rsync` for remote and local file copying